dmacisso/react-native-crash/README.md

 Now integrate back end with React native app.

-Install the SDK - allows us to communicate with Appwrite:
+Install the SDK(software development kit) - allows us to communicate with Appwrite:

     npx expo install react-native-appwrite react-native-url-polyfill

-Congfigure SDK
+Congfigure SDK (software development kit)
 1. Create a folder called 'services' at root of project.
 2. We'll have an appwrite config file and a db service to do CRUD with db.
 And a seperate notes service that uses the database service. (reusable, encapsulated code)
    <li>Database Service